dCache/sapphire/README.md

 to `/etc/dcache`.
 It's possible to have the file in another directory, you'll find more information in the `Start section` of this documentation.

+To use systemd to run the script, the files in `packer/service` needs to be placed to `/etc/systemd/system`.
+Afterward, it is necessary to run `systemctl daemon-reload`.

 ----------------

 ## 3. Preparation and Configuration